…insert spooky piano music and meow here

 I jumped in my chair, no doubt coming fully awake.
 Everything was totally normal.
 The Girls were still sleeping, the tv was still on the Food Network and the house was otherwise quiet.
 At that point, I felt tears running down my face and said “Goodbye, Roscoe”.

 From that point on I felt a weight lifted from me.
 I still thought of the old boy, but I wasn’t sad.
-Even on the first anniversary of his death, which is always terrible, be the deceased human or NHT, I was not as sad as I expected to be.
+Even the anniversary of his death, which is always terrible, be the deceased human or NHT, I was not as sad as I expected to be.

 But after about 3 months, I decided to start taking walks again.
 For a couple of weeks, I avoided the streets that Daisy and I walked, but one night I set off on our favorite walk, just to see how I’d handle it.